Bibliography

 Sectoral works and guides

-ADEME, French Public Agency for Ecological Transition and French professional federations have produced a series of sectoral guides, giving examples and advice on carbon accounting.
-They focus particularly on defining sources, sinks, types of gases, necessary data and calculation methods for each significant and/or relevant emitting category in the sector considered in order to optimise the implementation of the regulatory GHG Assessment.
-The guides are also representative of the sector based on feedback or good practices.
+ADEME and French professional federations have produced a series of sectoral guides, providing examples and advice on carbon accounting.
+They focus particularly on defining sources, sinks, gas types, necessary data and calculation methods for each significant and/or relevant emitting category of the sector concerned in order to optimise the preparation of Regulatory GHG Assessments.
+The guides are also representative of the sector based on feedback or best practices.

-The sectoral guides are being updated, notably with public consultations.
-Updates will be posted progressively on ADEME’s website.
+The sectoral guides are being updated with public consultations.
+Updates will be progressively published on ADEME's website.

 🔗 To consult the sectoral guides:https://bilans-ges.ademe.fr/ressources/approches-sectorielles

-A complementary sector-specific tool dedicated to carbon stocks and flows in territories has also been created by ADEME with support from ABC.
+A complementary sectoral tool dedicated to territorial carbon stocks and flows has also been created by ADEME with ABC's support.

 🔗 To consult the tool:https://docs.datagir.ademe.fr/documentation-aldo/flux/methode-generale

 The General Carbon Plan is an operational reference guide led by ABC in partnership with APCC and based on the original idea of SAMI.
-This guide aims to provide a consensual answer to all practical questions concerning carbon accounting.
+This guide aims to provide consensual answers to all practical questions concerning carbon accounting.

 The General Carbon Plan currently covers the four main carbon accounting methodologies, which are:

-The General Carbon Plan is an evolving resource being modified by the ABC, so some parts of the resource may undergo significant changes, notably with the arrival of this new version of the method.
-Users of the resource can also report gaps or propose improvement ideas by joining the community Open Carbone Practice on Slack.
+The General Carbon Plan is an evolving resource that is being revised by ABC; some parts of the resource may therefore undergo significant changes, notably with the arrival of this new version of the method.
+Users of the resource may also report gaps or propose improvement ideas by joining the Open Carbone Practice community on Slack.

 Analytical Carbon Accounting

-Analytical Carbon Accounting is a method for calculating the Greenhouse Gas (GHG) emissions on which the organisation depends.
-Analytical Carbon Accounting is a carbon accounting approach that produces a GHG Profile (and therefore indicators on the organisation's impact and dependence on GHG emissions) according to several customisable boundaries, based on the operational reality specific to each organisation.
+Analytical Carbon Accounting is a method of calculating the greenhouse gas (GHG) emissions on which an organisation depends.
+Analytical Carbon Accounting is a carbon accounting that produces a GHG Profile (and therefore indicators on the organisation's impact and dependence on GHG emissions) according to several customisable boundaries, reflecting the operational reality specific to each organisation.

-• build a Bilan Carbone® at different hierarchical levels, enabling each responsible person with the capacity to implement actions to monitor the impact of their decisions through the study of emissions at their level.
-The idea is therefore to break down the emissions profile by internal stakeholder (e.g.: business unit, team, site) to facilitate decision-making; and by external stakeholder (e.g.: customer, supplier) to facilitate the implementation of the transition plan (LCA, specific EF, supplier questionnaire, downstream study, etc.).
+the construction of a Bilan Carbone® at different hierarchical levels, allowing each responsible person able to implement actions to monitor the impact of their decisions through the study of emissions at their level.
+The idea is therefore to break down the emission profile by internal stakeholder (for example: business unit, team, site) to facilitate decision-making; and by external stakeholder (for example: client, supplier) to facilitate the implementation of the transition plan (LCA, specific EF, supplier questionnaire, downstream study, etc.).

-• build the skeleton of the Bilan Carbone® according to the organisation's chart of accounts, at minimum for each boundary that the company supervises from a financial point of view for the purposes of cost optimisation or gains.
-Thus the organisation has the means to steer its decisions via a financial cost and a carbon cost.
+the construction of the Bilan Carbone® skeleton according to the organisation's chart of accounts, at least for each boundary that the company supervises from a financial perspective for cost optimisation or gains.
+Thus the organisation has the means to steer its decision-making through a financial cost and a carbon cost.

 These principles are compatible with the expectations of the Bilan Carbone® method.
-It is indeed possible to obtain a Bilan Carbone® by expressing the results (GHG profile and actions) with an “analytical” reading (according to analytical axes or categories).
-Analytical carbon accounting thus makes it possible to establish the organisation's Bilan Carbone® as a decision-making and impact, risk and opportunity assessment tool in the face of energy-climate challenges.
+It is indeed possible to obtain a Bilan Carbone® by expressing the results (GHG profile and actions) with an "analytical" reading (according to analytical axes or categories).
+Analytical carbon accounting thus enables the organisation's Bilan Carbone® to be established as a decision-making and impact, risk and opportunity study tool in relation to energy and climate issues.

 For more information, you can consult: